Structuring Collective Action with LLM-Guided Evolution: From Ill-Structured Problems to Executable Heuristics: Real-World Application and Potential Extensions

 \subsection{Potential Extensions}

 Looking ahead, apart from the future work mentioned in the main text (section \ref{discussion}), several other extensions could further strengthen the framework.
-Validating the framework with \emph{real farm data} featuring irregular and heterogeneous plot polygons will ensure robustness beyond synthetic testbeds. \emph{Adaptive Persona Modeling} can personalize nudges by embedding agents online and updating policies with Bayesian or meta-learning as evidence accumulates.
+Validating the framework with \emph{real-world data} (e.g., farm plots, charging logs) featuring irregular and heterogeneous conditions will ensure robustness beyond synthetic testbeds. \emph{Adaptive Persona Modeling} can personalize nudges by embedding agents online and updating policies with Bayesian or meta-learning as evidence accumulates.
 A \emph{Mechanism Design Layer} could jointly search over nudge forms (messages, prices, quotas) and allocation rules while honoring budgetary and fairness constraints. \emph{Multi-Level Governance} could stack superagents from local to regional to national tiers, enforcing cross-scale consistency and managing externalities across jurisdictions. \emph{Causal Discovery Hooks} can integrate instrumental-variable and DoWhy-style analyses, as well as synthetic controls, to attribute effects when full randomization is infeasible. \emph{Human-in-the-loop governance} can co-design panels to set acceptable trade-offs, audit nudges for ethics and transparency, and publish policy cards for each heuristic/message detailing scope, assumptions, and expected impacts.
 Global targets and fitnesses rely on proxy evaluators (e.g., connectivity metrics such as IIC and error measures like MAE/Jaccard) and planner choices (acceptable yield loss, budget constraints).
 These introduce \emph{Goodhart risks and value-ladenness} that should be stress-tested. \emph{Adaptive operator design} like bandit or meta-learning over LLM operators (generate, mutate, crossover, fix, reflect) and priors bootstrapped from successful edit traces $\Delta H_i$ can potentially improve sample efficiency.
+Extending the evaluator and state/action schemas to watersheds, urban mobility, supply chains, online governance, and disaster response, and testing whether ECHO-MIMIC's overall philosophy \emph{transfers with minimal retuning} is also interesting.